-In recent times Russell has been consulted by Radio 4, Radio 5 and BBC Radio Wales on issues relating to human rights issues and the Beijing Olympics.
-He has also been asked by the British Library to provide advice and guidance on the creation of a new website resource for the London 2012 Olympics.
-In addition, he is working with the Sport Wales on issues relating to political advocacy in conjunction with Positif Politics.
+In 2011 Russell was asked by the British Library to provide advice and guidance on the creation of a new website resource for the London Olympics.
+In addition, he has worked with Sport Wales on issues relating to political advocacy in conjunction with the Welsh political lobbying organization Positif Politics.

-Capitalising on this rare combination of skills at a time when Wales is hosting its first Ashes Test and the Ryder Cup, whilst the UK is continuing its preparations for the 2012 Olympic and Paralympic Games, In the Zone offers expert analysis and insight on a range of issues including:
+Capitalising on its rare combination of skills In the Zone offers expert analysis and insight on a range of issues including;